go-reform/reform/.github/CONTRIBUTING.md

 If you have Docker, you can use [Drone CI](http://readme.drone.io/0.5/) CLI to run tests without installing database systems.
 First, you should install [Drone 0.5 CLI](http://readme.drone.io/0.5/install/cli/).
 Then, run tests with `make drone`.

+## Some notes

+### Order and spelling of RDBMS

+Different RDBMS should be handled in code in the same order they were added to reform:

+* PostgreSQL / postgresql (not postgres)
+* MySQL / mysql
+* SQLite3 / sqlite3 (not sqlite)
+* MSSQL / mssql FIXME

+The only exception is `import`s, they are sorted alphabetically.